kesla/design-challenges/project-2/thoughts.md

 * Zooming out - such a simple tool to give you new perspectives.
 * Selecting the right color is _really_ difficult.
 But also really fun.
 Green is hard, I find it hard to know if it's green on the verge of yellow or a more blue green.
 * I'm pretty happy w this

+* I wonder what change it would have if I broke down a design in  another way - not starting with the background and then going up.
+I guess it would change how I redo these designs, but more importantly it might change how I do design.
+So maybe next time around I should do it the opposite direction - for project-3 - so I can see how it works out for me?
+Maybe that will make me a better designer?

+* I'm so much faster now than what I was before.
+I'm maybe also a bit more sloppy - but hopefully I'm focusing on the right things.
+I'm very happy w how I created the gradient this time around.